 Early September in Lekeitio (Lequeiti), the Fiesta de los Gansos (Goose Festival) sees a dead goose hung over the harbor while men jump to catch hold of it, trying to see who can hold on for the longest.
 Animal rights activists have had some success here, as in the past the goose would have been alive when this was done.
 Ew.

-Another famous event that has been famously curtailed (but allegedly still takes place) is the tossing a goat from a bell tower in Manganeses de la Polverosa.
+Another famous event that has been famously curtailed (but allegedly still takes place) is the tossing of a goat from a bell tower in Manganeses de la Polverosa.
 The town council outlawed the event in 1992, even though it was ominously admitted at the time that what people do in their own time is their own business.
-I wonder how long it will be until they outlaw quail catapulting?
+We wonder how long it will be until they outlaw quail catapulting?